tomasmihalyi/living-spec-power/steering/maintaining.md

 ### Section 2: Requirements
 **Update when:**
-- Requirements are implemented (change status)
+- Project-level requirements change status
-- New requirements are added
+- New cross-cutting requirements are added
 - Requirements are dropped or deferred
-- Priority changes
-- New Kiro specs are created (add to Related Specs)
+- New Kiro specs are created (add to Related Kiro Specs)

-**Status indicators:**
-- ⬚ Not Started
-- 🔄 In Progress
-- ✅ Implemented
-- ❌ Dropped
-- ⏸️ Deferred
+- Kiro spec status changes

 **Example prompt:**
 ```
-I just finished implementing FR-003 (CSV export) in src/api/exports.ts.
+I just created a new Kiro spec at .kiro/specs/notifications/.
 Update .kiro/specs/project.living.md:
-- Mark FR-003 as implemented
+- Add to Related Kiro Specs table
-- Add FR-004 for PDF export to the backlog
+- Add PR-005 for cross-cutting notification preferences
 ```

 ### Section 3: Architecture